 - Never leave a device plugged in or charging overnight.

-If you have been injured as a result of a lithium battery fire or explosion, you may be able to file a product liability claim seeking compensation for your injuries damages and losses.
-An experienced product defect attorney who specifically handles lithium-ion explosion and burn injury cases can help you better understand your legal rights and options.
+If you have been injured as a result of a lithium battery fire or explosion, you may be able to file a product liability claim seeking compensation for your injuries damages, and losses.
+An experienced product defect attorney who specifically handles lithium-ion explosion and burns injury cases can help you better understand your legal rights and options.